Berlusconi allies step up threats over Italian Senate ruling

 But he in any case faces banishment from front-line politics for at least a year after the court sentenced him to a four-year jail term that was then commuted to one year under house arrest or in community service.

-Berlusconi, who has maintained a low public profile for more than a month, is due to meet PDL lawmakers on Wednesday.

-Whether a government crisis would necessarily lead to new elections is unclear, given President Giorgio Napolitano’s reluctance to send Italy back to the polls.
+Whether a government crisis would necessarily lead to new elections is unclear, given President Giorgio Napolitano’s stated reluctance to send Italy back to the polls less than a year after the inconclusive February election.

-If the PDL makes good on its threat, Napolitano could try to oversee the creation of a new government formed around the PD with the support of dissidents from the center right or 5-Star.
+If the PDL makes good on its threat, Napolitano could try to oversee the creation of a new government formed around the PD with the support of dissidents from the centre-right or Grillo’s 5-Star Movement.

-Berlusconi’s own party remains divided between hawks pressing for a showdown with the PD and more moderate elements and executives from his business empire who fear that the party risks isolating itself with no guaranteed payoff.

-“The people from Berlusconi’s business are telling him that bringing the government down and causing new elections would be a big blow for them,” one PDL lawmaker on the party’s moderate wing told Reuters.

 With the European Central Bank pledging to step in to prevent bond market turmoil of the kind which threatened Italy at the height of the euro zone debt crisis in 2011, financial markets have shown no signs of panic.